nuxeo/generator-nuxeo/README.md

 cd *-web && gulp serve
 ```

-## Nuxeo Package
+## Add a Nuxeo Package Module
-Creates a Maven module to handle a [Nuxeo Package](https://doc.nuxeo.com/x/CwIz) generation of your project. **Can only be called in a Maven multi-module architecture**, hence make sure to bootstrap your project using `yo nuxeo` or `yo nuxeo multi-module`.
+Creates a module to handle a [Nuxeo Package](https://doc.nuxeo.com/x/CwIz) generation of your project. **Can only be called in a Maven multi-module architecture**, hence make sure to bootstrap your project using `yo nuxeo` or `yo nuxeo multi-module`.
 If you used `yo nuxeo single-module` to bootstrap your project, you won't be able to call that option afterwards.

 ```bash
 yo nuxeo package